teja2495/rewritely/README.md

 ## Features

 * **Text Rewriting:** Rewrites text in any input field using the OpenAI API.
 * **Floating Icon:** Provides a non-intrusive floating icon for easy access to the rewrite functionality.
+Type at least 3 words in the input field for the icon to show up.
 * **API Key Management:** Securely stores and manages the OpenAI API key.
 * **Permissions Handling:** Manages necessary permissions, including Accessibility Service and Draw Over Other Apps.